-1. In late October 1918, German ships were given orders to instigate one last major battle in the North Sea.
+1. In late October 1918, German warships, which had played little part in World War I, were given orders to instigate one last major battle in the North Sea.

-2. The news of this apparent suicide mission instigated a rebellion amongst the enlisted ranks stationed in Kiel.
+2. The news of this apparent suicide mission, dubbed Operation Plan 19, gave rise to a burgeoning mutiny amongst enlisted ranks stationed in Kiel.

-3. On the day the attack was to commence, Kiel sailors refused to return to their ships, sparking a mutiny.
+3. On the day the attack was to commence, thousands of sailors from warships stationed at Kiel refused to return to their ships, sparking a mutiny.

-4. The Kiel mutiny quickly grew, drawing in workers and spreading to naval bases and cities around Germany.
+4. The Kiel mutiny quickly grew, drawing in workers, soldiers and other sailors and spreading to military bases and cities at various locations around Germany.

-5. The political councils formed as a result of Kiel demanded republican and socialist reform, leading to the abdication of several German royals, including Kaiser Wilhelm II.
+5. The political councils formed as a result of Kiel demanded republican and socialist reform.
+This led to the abdication of several German royals, including Kaiser Wilhelm II.